 When we attended the training day, we learned about all this and more.
 We're now more committed than ever to deliver digital experiences with greater accessibility so more people can engage with our clients' products.
 If you ever get the chance, we highly recommend that you attend the training at the Royal National Institute of Blind People.

-Want to benefit from Cyber-Duck's accessibility expertise?
-You can learn more about why accessibility is important in our previous article, or jump straight to bringing your product to more people through accessible design by talking to our team today - contact us now.
+Want to benefit from Cyber-Duck's accessibility expertise? jump straight to bringing your product to more people through accessible design by talking to our team today - contact us now.